IEP resources are broken up into the categories below. If you cannot find a particular item, feel free to contact us.

 Types of Data Collection Techniques: this is an overview of the different ways you can collect data.
 Each type of measure lists a definition, example, advantages, and disadvantages.

-Duration Weekly Data: this form provides a way to record the length of time a behavior occurs.
+Duration Weekly Data: this form provides a way to record the length of time a behavior occurs across a week.

-Weekly Frequency Count: this form provides a way to record the number of times a specific behavior occurs.
+Weekly Frequency Count: this form provides a way to track the frequency of behaviors across a week.

-Percentage Chart Data Sheet: this tool provides a way to track when a behavior is present or absent and automatically calculates the percentage.
+Interval Excel Tool: this tool provides a way to track your interval data.
 A graph can also be used to visually see the percent change across the days.